tum-i4/CODASPY2022/README.md

 viewing differences between test executions, e.g., within the generated artifacts, during the analysis of the test results.

+## Additional Resources

+- Under [tum-i4/disa-windows-server-2016](https://github.com/tum-i4/disa-windows-server-2016) and [tum-i4/disa-windows-server-2019](https://github.com/tum-i4/disa-windows-server-2019) one can find two complete security-configuration guides in the Scapolite format.
+- One can find an overview of our research [here](https://www.in.tum.de/en/hardening-security-configuration/).
+- In February 2022, we presented parts of our approach (in German) at the [**29.
+DFN-Konferenz Sicherheit in vernetzten Systemen**](https://www.dfn-cert.de/veranstaltungen/Sicherheitskonferenz2022.html).
+- In 2019, we presented parts of our approach at [NIST's SCAPv2 meeting](https://csrc.nist.gov/projects/Security-Content-Automation-Protocol-v2).
+  One can find our presentation in the [Presentation Archives](https://csrc.nist.gov/projects/Security-Content-Automation-Protocol-v2).

-## Misc
+## Contact

-If you have any questions, please create an issue or contact [Patrick Stöckle](mailto:patrick.stoeckle@tum.de).
+If you have any questions, please create an issue or contact [Patrick Stöckle](https://www.in.tum.de/en/i04/stoeckle/).